-The Chief Diversity Officer/Title IX Coordinator must also consider the effect that non-participation by the Complainant may have on the availability of evidence and the University's ability to pursue a Formal Grievance Process fairly and effectively.
+The Chief of Institutional Culture/Title IX Coordinator must also consider the effect that non-participation by the Complainant may have on the availability of evidence and the University's ability to pursue a Formal Grievance Process fairly and effectively.

-When the Chief Diversity Officer/Title IX Coordinator executes the written complaint, they do not become the Complainant.
+When the Chief of Institutional Culture/Title IX Coordinator executes the written complaint, they do not become the Complainant.
 The Complainant is the individual who is alleged to be the victim of conduct that could constitute a violation of this policy.